 Dodie Osteen has seen a lot of miracles in her eighty-plus years.
-She’s prayed her way through health challenges of a newborn daughter and through her own health crisis when doctors gave her only a few weeks to live.
-She’s prayed for a church that her husband, John, planted in the fifth year of their marriage, as it met initially in an abandoned livestock feed store.
+She’s prayed her way through the health challenges of a newborn daughter and her health crisis when doctors gave her only a few weeks to live.
+She prayed for a church that her husband, John, planted in the fifth year of their marriage, as it met initially in an abandoned livestock feed store.
 She continued interceding as the congregation grew into today’s 40,000-attendance Lakewood Church in Houston, Texas, now pastored by her son Joel.

 7. In- House Ministry Champion

 Many pastors who resign from a church come back, with the blessing of the new pastor and board, to specialty roles in the church.
-For thirty-four previous years, Kenton Benton served as senior pastor of Mariners Church in Southern California.
+For thirty-four previous years, Kenton Benton served as Senior Pastor of Mariners Church in Southern California.
 The church saw great growth during his tenure.
 But Kenton realized that the day would come when he would have to pass the baton of succession to someone from a new generation.

 The first step was for Kenton to discern what God wanted him to do next.
 His successor, Eric Geiger, and the Mariners board set up a pathway, and he reports that he couldn’t feel more fulfilled than in what he’s doing today.